petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

 1. In the Asset Entries section, use the Select button to filter for specific types of assets.

+!!! warning
+       When selecting a basic web content, only approved and scheduled appear in the list.

 1. For the type of asset you select, check the assets you want to include.

    ![Here is an example of filtering for basic web content and manually selecting items](./displaying-assets-using-the-asset-publisher-widget/images/05.png)